Concepts of Leadership

 For information on culture, see Long-Term Short-Term Orientation

-The road to great leadership (Kouzes & Posner, 1987) that is common to successful leaders:
+The road to great leadership that is common to successful leaders include (Kouzes, Posner, 1987):

 - Challenge the process - First, find a process that you believe needs to be improved the most.

-- Inspire a shared vision - Next, share your vision in words that can be understood by your followers.
+- Inspire a shared vision - Share your vision in words that can be understood by your followers.

 - Enable others to act - Give them the tools and methods to solve the problem.